blackducksoftware/blackduck-metrics/README.md

 The tool will extract data from Black Duck and place it in the CSV and XLSX file within the output zip file.
 Please review the contents of these files and ensure you are comfortable with sending this data before sending these files to anyone.

 **Command Line Arguments**

+If you would prefer to automate running the tool you can specify the following command line parameters to skip the interactive parameter input.

 Parameter detail:
  - -mode - the mode to run, please specify a value of 1 (extract CSV and generate XLSX).